 The Saskatchewan cancer registry is a population-based registry and information system designed for the collection, management and analysis of data for residents diagnosed with cancer in the province.
 The registry links with Saskatchewan Vital Statistics to receive notification on deaths for case ascertainment.

 All Canadian provinces and territories have cancer registries to collect cancer information on their own residents.
 The information is reported to cancer registries through other healthcare facilities or providers that diagnose or treat cancer cases.
-This may include hospitals, pathology laboratories, ambulatory surgical treatment centres, nursing homes and healthcare practitioners.
+This may include hospitals, pathology laboratories, ambulatory surgical treatment centres, nursing homes, healthcare practitioners and diagnostic centres.

 The registry, in turn, provides data to healthcare providers, health regions and researchers in support of cancer research projects in order to monitor cancer trends and to plan appropriate cancer control strategies, such as cancer screening programs.